Electronic Visit Verification (EVV) Website

 - Time the service begins and ends

-|Member choice of individual direct care worker||How member/representative signature is collected|
+|Members have choice of individual direct care worker||How member/representative signature is collected|

-|How services are provided||Verification is required by member/representative at the end of every visit/shift|
+|How services are provided||Verification will be required by member/representative at the end of every visit/shift|

 |Where services are provided|